huggingface/blog/tool_calling.md

 ### With the InferencClient from Hugging Face

-Function can directly be called with the serverless API, or with any endpoint by with the enpoint url.
+Function can directly be called with the serverless API, or with any endpoint by with the endpoint url.

 ```jsx
 from huggingface_hub import InferenceClient